-- (1) In these Regulations- - "Disability and morbidity risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from changes in the level of disability, sickness and morbidity rates. - (2) Under regulation 93(2)(c), an insurer's disability and morbidity risk capital requirement is the insurer's loss in basic own-funds resulting from the combination of the following changes- - (a) an increase of 35% in the disability and morbidity rates that are used by the insurer in the calculation of its technical provisions to reflect the disability and morbidity experience in the 12 months following the valuation date; - (b) an increase of 25% in the disability and morbidity rates that are used by the insurer in the calculation of its technical provisions to
+- (1) In this regulation, - - "Disability and morbidity risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from changes in the level of disability, sickness and morbidity rates.

-- reflect the disability and morbidity experience for all months after the 12 months following the valuation date; and - (c) a decrease of 20% in the disability and morbidity recovery rates used by the insurer in the calculation of its technical provisions in respect of the 12 months following the valuation date and for all years thereafter. - (3) The increase or decrease in disability and morbidity inception rates must be applied to all inception rates used by an insurer in the calculation of its technical provisions, irrespective of the time period that the rates refer to. - (4) The resulting stressed mortality rates determined in accordance with paragraph (2) must not exceed a value of 1. - (5) The decrease to recovery rates must not be applied to recovery rates with a value of 1, if this merely reflects the fact that the benefit payments end after a contractually fixed period.
+- (2) Under regulation 73(2)(c), an insurer's disability and morbidity risk capital requirement is the insurer's loss in basic own-funds resulting from the combination of the following changes, - (a) an increase of 35% in the disability and morbidity rates that are used by the insurer in the calculation of its technical provisions to reflect the disability and morbidity experience in the 12 months following the valuation date; - (b) an increase of 25% in the disability and morbidity rates that are used by the insurer in the calculation of its technical provisions to reflect the disability and morbidity experience for all months after the 12 months following the valuation date; and - (c) a decrease of 20% in the disability and morbidity recovery rates used by the insurer in the calculation of its technical provisions in respect of the 12 months following the valuation date and for all years thereafter. - (3) The increase or decrease in disability and morbidity inception rates must be applied to all inception rates used by an insurer in the calculation of its technical provisions, irrespective of the time-period that the rates refer to. - (4) The resulting stressed mortality rates determined under paragraph (2) must not exceed a value of 1. - (5) The decrease to recovery rates must not be applied to recovery rates with a value of 1, if this merely reflects the fact that the benefit payments end after a contractually fixed period.

-97 Lapse risk capital requirement
+77 Lapse risk capital requirement

-- (1) In these Regulations- - "lapse risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from changes in the expected exercise rates of policyholder options; - (2) In this regulation, ""policyholder options", are as set out in paragraphs (2) and (4) and "discontinuance" means the exercising by the policyholder of the relevant policyholder options. - (3) Policyholder options include the following- - (a) all legal or contractual policyholder rights to fully or partly terminate, surrender, restrict or suspend insurance cover or permit the policyholder to lapse; and - (b) all legal and contractual policyholder rights to fully or partially establish renew, increase, extend or resume the insurance and reinsurance cover. - (4) In relation to reinsurance contracts the relevant options are the following- - (a) the rights referred to in paragraph (2) of the policyholders of the reinsurance contracts; - (b) the rights referred to in paragraph (2) of the policyholders of the insurance contracts underlying the reinsurance contracts; and - (c) if the reinsurance contracts cover insurance contracts that will be written in the future, the right of the potential policyholders not to conclude those insurance contracts.
+- (1) In this regulation, - - "lapse risk", in relation to an insurer, is the sensitivity of the values of any or all of its assets, liabilities and financial instruments (as applicable) to risks arising from changes in the expected exercise rates of policyholder options; - "discontinuance" means the exercising by the policyholder of the relevant policyholder options; and

+"policyholder options" are as set out in paragraphs (2) and (3).

+- (2) Policyholder options include the following, - (a) all legal or contractual policyholder rights to fully or partly terminate, surrender, restrict or suspend insurance cover or permit the policyholder to lapse; and - (b) all legal and contractual policyholder rights to fully or partially establish renew, increase, extend or resume the insurance and reinsurance cover.